avg —

 Instructions

-Prepare ingredients per list.
+Prepare the ingredients from the list.

-Serve HOT.
+Serve hot.
 Bon appétit!

 Tips